DarkLog1x/MasterThesis/UserRecomendation/README.md

         $ ssh -i #Path to your private key# username@machine
         ```

+2. You must upload your public key into OpenStack control panel:
+    * Login to the OpenStack administration panel and select

 ### Creating a new machine ###

-1. Access the main control panel for OpenStack
+1. Access the main control panel for OpenStack:
     ![Control Panel](/UserRecomendation/pic/2017-02-13-110643_954x888_scrot.png)

+2. Select the

 ### Security Roles ###